bernardmariechiquet/Holacracy-Constitution/Holacracy-Constitution.md

 The collection of Roles and Policies contained within a Circle make up its acting **_“Governance”_**.
 No one may change a Circle's Governance except through its **_“Governance Process”_**, described in Article 3.

+Each Circle has a group of "Circle Members" who may participate in its Governance Process.

+By default, the Circle Members of a Circle are those Partners assigned to lead or support the Circle itself as a Role Lead or Role Supporter within its Super-Circle, as well as any Partners serving as Role Leads or Rep Link (described in Section 1.5) for any Roles within the Circle.
+However, if the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention to fill effectively, they may exclude the Role Leads of that Role from serving as a Circle Member due to that Role assignment.

 #### 1.3.1 Delegating Domains

 When a Circle grants a Domain to one of its Roles, the Role-fillers of that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall fully within the Circle's own Domains, or that are only relevant within its own internal processes.